Whether you’re staining a deck, fence, or piece of furniture, knowing how long does it take for a stain to dry is important.

 A good rule of thumb is to let the first coat dry overnight before applying a second coat.
 If you apply another coat soon after applying the first coat will likely result in a darker color.

-So if you have applied your first coat and it’s not dark enough for you, wait until it dries completely and then applies another coat.
+So if you have applied your first coat and it’s not dark enough for you, wait until it dries completely and then apply another coat.

 There are a few things that can affect how quickly the stain dries, and thus how long you have to wait before applying a second coat: